jilliangmeehan/looore/content/Books/Hex & Hound.md

 "Allow me introduce myself again.
 I am Nottfriga, but perhaps you're more familiar with my nickname.
 People call me the Enchantress of the Night."
 As she spoke, her long golden hair began to gradually darken, eventually turning black as the night sky outside the window.
 Her once sky-blue eyes were now pitch-black, ushering in the darkness of night.

 > [!jillian]
-> okay so this is where i go nuts about her name. [frigga](https://en.wikipedia.org/wiki/Frigg?useskin=vector) is a major norse goddess, married to odin. the name frigga (*not* "nottfriga") is also mentioned in the feline firm. probably the same person. the fact that dietrich wanted to train her like his mother's "kitty" also definitely makes me think there's a relation there.
+> okay so this is where i go nuts about her name. [frigga](https://en.wikipedia.org/wiki/Frigg?useskin=vector) is a major norse goddess, married to odin. the name frigga (*not* "nottfriga") is also mentioned in [[The Feline Firm]]. probably the same person. the fact that dietrich wanted to train her like his mother's "kitty" also definitely makes me think there's a relation there.

 "I am your master now.
 Of course, I will need to train you well."
 Nottfriga knelt down and placed a necklace that seemingly appeared out of nowhere on the still struggling Dietrich.
 The necklace shrank in size until it fit perfectly around his furry neck.
 No matter how he thrashed his head about or clawed at it, the necklace would not budge.